ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/03-interfaces.md

 Note that while we are treating the Kangaroo and Car instances _as_ `IJumpable` instances, we can _only_ invoke the methods defined in the `IJumpable` interface, even if these objects have other methods.
 Essentially, the interface represents a new _type_ that can be shared amongst disparate objects in a statically-typed language.
 The Interface definition serves to assure the static type checker that the objects implementing it can be treated as this new type - i.e. the `Interface` provides a mechanism for implementing polymorphism.

-We often describe the relationship between the interface and the class that implements it as a *is-a* relationship, i.e. a Kangaroo _is a_ IJumpable (i.e. a Kangaroo is a thing that can jump).
+We often describe the relationship between the interface and the class that implements it as a *is-a* relationship, i.e. a Kangaroo _is an_ IJumpable (i.e. a Kangaroo is a thing that can jump).
 We further distinguish this from a related polymorphic mechanism, inheritance, by the strength of the relationship.
-We consider interfaces **weak is a** connections, as other than the shared interface, a Kangaroo and a Car don't have much to do with one another.
+We consider the relationship between interfaces and classes implementing them to be **weak is-a** connections.
+For example, other than the shared interface, a Kangaroo and a Car don't have much to do with one another.

 A C# class can implement as many interfaces as we want, they just need to be separated by commas, i.e.: